danielgonzalbez/FUNX/readme.md

 ## The interpreter

 The inputs and outputs of the Funx interpreter are processed via a web page.
-This service has been developed with ```bash flask``` in combination with the library ```bash Jinja2``` to generate and render HTML templates.
+This service has been developed with ```flask``` in combination with the library ```Jinja2``` to generate and render HTML templates.

 The webpage looks like that:

 ![Presentation](inici.png)

-Once the user presses the button that says "Try it now", the user is led to the interpreter (with route /result).
+Once the user presses the button that says "Try it now", the user is led to the interpreter (with route '/result').
 It contains three sections:

-- **Function**s: It contains the names of the functions that have been declared.
+- **Functions**: It contains the names of the functions that have been declared.
 It obviously starts empty.

 - **Console**: It is a box that admits text coming from the user.
 When the input is ready, the "Run" button should be pressed.